Abid-Hossain29130/quantum-mechanics-course/README.md

 All materials are organized week by week, reflecting my real-time progress.
 Each week’s folder contains handwritten notes (as images), study reflections, and any code or computational experiments I complete.

 ---
+**Author:** Abid Hossain
+**Goal:** To build advanced quantum mechanics and computational skills, targeting scholarships in Europe (especially DAAD) for MSc/PhD studies.
+This repository serves as my academic learning journal, code/project archive, and skills portfolio.
+It documents my self-study progress in quantum mechanics, programming (Python, Qiskit), and related fields.

 ## 📂 Repository Structure